-Did you know?
-The MyCAA program is a workforce development program for spouses of active duty military members.
-Spouses can receive up to $4,000.00 in career education benefits funded through the Department of Defense.
+Kris PowersMilitary spouses may qualify for benefits through MyCAA that will pay for their career training!
+Spouses of active duty military members can receive up to $4,000 in career education benefits funded through the Department of Defense.